 Here are the other rubrics I took

 Have you read Tidbits this month?
 Tidbits 42?
 I wrote about mistakes in repertorizing.
 You should read it because you’re making the mistake of taking inaccurate rubrics.
 Above you picked abdomen instead of stomach and now you’re assuming the restlessness is due to nervousness; we have no information on that; the patient never said, “I’m so nervous from this stomach pain that it’s making me restless.”
 Isn’t that right?
 So we have no information about nervousness; and again, she was quite clear about the pain being in her stomach; and indeed, since she’s throwing up, you have to believe it is her stomach.

 Head; pain, headache; pulsating, throbbing; forehead

 You’ve gotta stop using The Complete Repertory.
-There are so many additions, it’s gotten crazy!
+There are so many additions, it’s gotten out of hand!
 It’s almost like any symptom can go for any remedy!
 Take the rubric you just chose: “Head, pain headache, pulsating, forehead”.
-It’s got 154 remedies in it!
+The Complete shows 154 remedies!
 In Murphy’s Repertory?
 The same rubric has 18 remedies.
 Eighteen Remedies!
 I’ve found this situation throughout The Complete Repertory where most of the rubrics are so bloated, so over-populated, you can’t trust any of them!
 Take any rubric at all, like “Mind: excitement, nervous”.
 The Complete Repertory lists 165 remedies.
 Murphy’s lists 70.
 That’s roughly half of what’s in the Complete!
 It’s jaw-dropping!
 I’ve seen people here get the wrong answer to a quiz only because they used a rubric from the Complete Repertory!
 OK, do continue…

 Abdomen; pain; vomiting; with